LAW Indigenous Peoples & the Law

 - names of individual nations or tribes

-Most books on aboriginal law will be located in the Bennett Jones Law Library but other books aboriginal issues can be found throughout Libraries and Cultural Resources at the University of Calgary.
+Most books on Indigenous Peoples and the Law, otherwise known as Aboriginal Law, will be located in the Bennett Jones Law Library but other books on issues related to Indigenous peoples can be found throughout Libraries and Cultural Resources at the University of Calgary.

 Enclopedias are often a good starting point for your legal research, particularly when you're new to a topic, providing a brief introduction to the law, and giving references to leading cases and legislation.
 There are two Canadian legal encyclopedias: